Ages 4 & Under

 Questions & Answers

-Got questions about vaccines for kids?
+Got questions about vaccines?
 Get answers for commonly asked questions.

 Booking your appointment is easy!
 Book online or by phone.
 For interpreter services, call by phone and access service in over 100 languages.

 It’s time for parents and guardians to start having important family conversations about immunizations, talking with kids about how vaccines work to protect them, ourselves and our communities, especially in a pandemic.
 Your health care provider is a helpful resource to find answers to your questions.

 Vaccine Safety & Side Effects

 Clinical trials of the pediatric COVID-19 vaccine for 6 months to 4 years of age showed the immune response in younger children was strong, and similar to what was seen in older age groups.
 No serious side effects were identified.
 Fatigue was the most frequently reported side effect along with: irritability/crying, pain, sleepiness, and loss of appetite.